 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements.
 Key audit matters are selected from the matters communicated with those charged with governance but are not intended to represent all matters that were discussed with them.
 Our audit procedures relating to these matters were designed in the context of our audit of the financial statements as a whole.
-Our opinion on the financial statements is not modified with respect to any of the key audit matters described below, and we do not express an opinion on these individual matters.

-Valuation of financial instruments
+Valuations of financial instruments

 The Company's disclosures about its equity financial instruments are included in note 20 of the financial statements.
-The Company's investments in equity financial instruments at market value represent 53.92% of the total amount of its investment portfolio.
-The market values of unlisted equity financial instruments represents 86.12% of the total equity financial instruments.
-Because the valuation of the Company's unlisted financial instruments (86.12% of the equity instruments) is not based on quoted prices in active markets, there is significant measurement uncertainty involved in this valuation.
+The Company's investments in equity financial instruments at market value represent 52.10% of the total amount of its investment portfolio.
+The market values of unlisted equity financial instruments represents 83.49% of the total equity financial instruments.
+Because the valuation of the Company's unlisted financial instruments (83.49% of the equity instruments) is not based on quoted prices in active markets, there is significant measurement uncertainty involved in this valuation.
 As a result, the valuation of these instruments was significant to our audit.
 The Company has determined it is necessary to use an entity-developed model to value these instruments, due to their unique structure and terms.
-We challenged management's rationale for using an entity-developed model, and discussed this with those charged with governance, and we concluded the use of such a model was appropriate.
+We challenged management's rationale for using an entity-developed model, and discussed this with those charged with governance, and we concluded the use of such model was appropriate.
 Our audit procedures also included, among others, testing management's controls related to the development and calibration of the model and confirming that management had determined it was not necessary to make any adjustments to the output of the model to reflect the assumptions that market place participants would use in similar circumstances.